 When reviewing profiles, each permission and the possible settings should be considered carefully.

 Any setting with a * next to it is only applicable to company wide managers.

 At a high level, this indicates the name and ID of the permission set, but also whether the manager should have access to the Settings, System Logs, Reports and Billing menus on the account.

-System Logs refers to pages within other sections, like Rostering > Shift History and Payroll & Leave > Leave Balance History, which provide a historical record of aspects of the account.
+System Logs refers to pages within other sections, like scheduling > Shift History and Payroll & Leave > Vacation Balance History, which provide a historical record of aspects of the account.

-Of special importance in Core HR is what control the manager has over staff records, their cost visibility, and whether they can see the list of managers or not.
+Of special importance in Core HR is what control the manager has over employee records, their cost visibility, and whether they can see the list of managers or not.

-The control over the organisational structure of the business, like locations and roles is also here, along with custom objects in your account, and access to communication menus with staff.
+The control over the organisational structure of the business, like locations and roles is also here, along with custom objects in your account, and access to communication menus with employees.

-Under the ‘Staff Information Access’ field, choosing either option that specifies ‘+ extra fields’ will allow the manager to then be given ‘Custom Access’ toward each Object Group displayed in Core HR.
-This means for each tab/Object Group on a staff record they can be given ‘View & Edit’, ‘View only’ or no access at all.
+Under the ‘employee Information Access’ field, choosing either option that specifies ‘+ extra fields’ will allow the manager to then be given ‘Custom Access’ toward each Object Group displayed in Core HR.
+This means for each tab/Object Group on an employee record they can be given ‘View & Edit’, ‘View only’ or no access at all.